 Jump to:

 Keeping with the tradition of cutting corners, know that I did not make my own puff pastry.
 Yes, you heard me right.
 And you shouldn't either.
 Especially, if you want to make this Quick Cherry Cream Cheese Strudel.
 You'll find puff pastry in your grocer's freezer section in the pastry area.
-I used this puff pastry here, but any prepared puff pastry will do.
+I used frozen puff pastry for this recipe which cut down the prep time tremendously.

 For this strudel, I used canned cherry filling.
 But, you can use virtually any flavor of filling, e.g. lemon, blueberry, strawberry, etc.